francosbenitez/francosbenitez/README.md

 👋 Hi there, I am Franco Sebastián Benítez!
 I am a Frontend Developer passionate about development, design, and psychology.
 I love making things which work well, look good and are easy-to-use for everyone.

 👨‍💻 Along my psychology career and because of my great interest in scientific psychology, I started programming and I knew a world that I love.
-I love building software solutions to help people make their lives much better and happier.
+Since then, I have been loving to build software solutions to help people make their lives much better and happier.

 🛠 Currently, my main tech stack revolve around